 In South Asia, people are experiencing the effects of a warming climate.
-Almost 750 million people -- half of South Asia’s population -- were affected by at least one climate-related disaster in the last decade.
+Almost 750 million people -- half of South Asia’s population -- were affected by at least one climate-related disaster in the last two decades.
 The delivery of accurate, reliable, and timely weather and climate services in the region, however, is still fragmented and insufficient to meet user’s needs.
-Despite local and national efforts, several common gaps and challenges persists across National Meteorological and Hydrological Service Providers (NMHSs) of South Asia.
-These cross-border challenges require regional solutions, best tackled at a regional level rather than national one.
-Weather and climate, indeed, do not respect national boundaries, and regional collaboration is key to make best use of the scarce economic, computational, and human resources available, while ensuring investments effectiveness and long-term.
+Despite local and national efforts, several common gaps and challenges persists across National Meteorological and Hydrological Service (NMHS) Providers of South Asia.
+Weather and climate, indeed, do not respect national boundaries, and regional collaboration is key to make best use of the scarce economic, computational, and human resources available, while ensuring investments are effective and susatined over long-term.

 Objective of SAHF